pauloesteban/MetaBow-Toolkit/README.md

 - Max 8.1+
 - MUBU remote package
 - Bluetooth turned on
 - *Optional:* Antescofo (from IRCAM).
-Currently, a Work In Progress.
+Integration as Work In Progress.

 ## Installation
 1. Clone (or download) this repository